Kiambu High School

-Kiambu High School (KHS) is a public extra county boarding school for boys located in Kiambu County, Kenya.
+Kiambu High School (KHS) is a public national/C1 boarding school for boys located in Kiambu County, Kenya.
 KHS is located in Kiamumbi Sub location, Kiambaa S/Area Location, Kiambaa Division, Kiambaa Constituency in Kiambu County.

 Vision and mission statements

 The school's vision to see an education centre that produces well equipped men for the society.
 Its mission is to provide holistic, quality, and responsive education for self development and service to society.

 History

 Over the years, the school has continued to registered good academic performance.
 The school was established in 1968 with the view to providing education to the local community.
 It was different from other schools in the following ways; one, while other schools were converted from intermediate schools, KHS was a secondary school from inception; two, it was free of religious affiliations and sponsorship; three, the school was designed for the open Plan system of education.

 The Open Plan System of education was borrowed from Canadian compliance with the Ominde Report of 1964.
 This system of education was to combine education and environment and was also emphasised on skills acquisition.
 KHS was founded as an institution catering for environmental studies in 1976 — it had no proper curriculum.
 The first headmaster, Mr. John Long, was an expert in the open Plan system of education.
 The curriculum lasted two years and was abandoned in 1978 due to lack of requisite staff which was caused by key teachers leaving barely a year after it had started, and with that, training collapsed.
 Thereafter, the school shifted to offer the national curriculum like other schools.

 The school is situated on a 35-acre piece of land bought in 1969 with financial support from the then Kiambu County Council.
 A board of Governors (BOG) was put in place with its first chairman as the late Njenga Karume who served until 1979.

 The first batch of students was admitted in 1971.
 Since the infrastructure was incomplete, the girls were sent to Kambui Girls School and the boys to Chania High School.
 The buildings were constructed between 1971 and 1974 and the school opened its doors to the first residents in 1976.

 It was started as a co-educational boarding school.
 However, due to the growing demand for boys’ school In Kiambu, it was converted to a boys’ school.
 Consequently, between 1990 and 1993 the girls were systematically phased out and relocated to the Mary Leakey Girls and Kijabe Girls Schools.

-It is a school that builds a wholesome kind of character.
-It has a strong and visioned staff.
-The school is a domain with men of substance, who are modeled to leave a positive mark in the society at large.
+The school aims to leave a positive mark in the society at large.